 Let's Talk About the Pennsylvania Code of Professional Practice and Conduct for Educators

 [Image Description: "Let's Talk About the Pennsylvania Code of Professional Practice and Conduct for Educators" is in center-aligned black text in a white text box at the top of the image.
 There a red apple center-aligned below the text box.
 There is a United States of America flag on the left side below the apple and a balance scale emoji on the right side of the flag.
-My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black font overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.
+My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black text overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.
 The background of the image is teal.]

 The Pennsylvania legislature has adopted a Code of Professional Practice and Conduct for Educators that defines “interactions between the individual educator and students, the employing agencies and other professionals.”
 All Pennsylvania public, private, and parochial school teachers along with Pennsylvania childcare center teachers and student teachers are expected to consider themselves governed by this code.
 A Code of Ethics for Educators in the United States of America with similar guidelines exists as well.
 The purpose of this blog post is to educate about the overview of the following: